Meloxicam bufus, 10 mg/ml 1.5 ml 5 pcs

 Overdose

-Symptoms: nausea, vomiting, epigastric pain, gastrointestinal bleeding, acute renal failure, liver failure, respiratory arrest, asystole, lethargy, somnolence, blood pressure changes, coma, seizures, cardiovascular collapse, cardiac arrest, anaphylactoid reaction.
+Symptoms: nausea, vomiting, epigastric pain, gastrointestinal bleeding, acute renal failure, liver failure, respiratory arrest, asystole, lethargy, drowsiness, changes in blood pressure, coma, convulsions, cardiovascular collapse, cardiac arrest, anaphylactoid reactions.

 ---|---|